DHA & Brain Development in Pregnancy: Key Facts

 DHA and Cognitive Outcomes

-Research examining prenatal DHA exposure suggests associations with aspects of early cognitive development, including attention, visual acuity, and problem-solving ability.
-Outcomes vary depending on factors such as dosage, timing of exposure, and baseline maternal DHA status (9–11).
+Prenatal DHA exposure has been associated with aspects of early cognitive development in multiple observational and interventional studies.
+Colombo et al., publishing in the American Journal of Clinical Nutrition (2019), reported associations between maternal DHA status and infant attention, visual acuity measured by Teller acuity cards, and problem-solving ability on the Bayley Scales of Infant Development.
+Outcomes vary depending on factors such as dosage, timing of exposure, and baseline maternal DHA status (9-11).

-Lower maternal DHA levels during pregnancy have been linked to less favourable neurodevelopmental markers, highlighting the importance of adequate intake during gestation rather than relying on postnatal intake alone (12).
+Oken et al. in a cohort from Project Viva found that lower maternal DHA levels during pregnancy were linked to less favourable neurodevelopmental markers, highlighting the importance of adequate intake during gestation rather than relying on postnatal intake alone (12).

 DHA and Maternal Emotional Well-Being

-DHA also plays a role in neurotransmitter function and neuroinflammatory regulation.
-Lower omega-3 and DHA status has been associated with an increased risk of mood disturbances, including depressive symptoms during and after pregnancy, although these relationships are complex and influenced by multiple factors (13–15).
+Omega-3 polyunsaturated fatty acids, particularly DHA, modulate serotonergic and dopaminergic neurotransmission and regulate neuroinflammatory pathways including the NF-kB signalling cascade.
+Markhus et al. in the Journal of Affective Disorders found that lower omega-3 and DHA status was associated with an increased risk of mood disturbances, including depressive symptoms during and after pregnancy, although these relationships are complex and influenced by multiple factors including genetic polymorphisms in the FADS gene cluster (13-15).

-This association is biologically plausible given DHA’s involvement in neuronal signalling pathways and inflammatory balance within the brain, which are increasingly recognised as important factors in mental health regulation (14).
+This association is biologically plausible given DHA’s involvement in neuronal signalling pathways and inflammatory balance within the brain, which are increasingly recognised as important factors in mental health regulation.
+Bazinet and Laye’s review in Nature Reviews Neuroscience further supports the role of polyunsaturated fatty acid metabolites in brain function and disease (14).

 How to Support Adequate DHA Intake